FrancescoRac/Assignment2-RT1/README.md

 ![RT2](https://github.com/FrancescoRac/Assignment2-RT1/assets/93876265/91a4da99-aaa3-44b1-8633-901545081ad8)

 ## How to run the code
-First of all you should have ROS installed, if you don't have please install ROS using the following command/link:
+First of all you should have ROS installed, if you don't have please install ROS using the following link:

-inserire comandi o link per installare ros
+* Go on https://wiki.ros.org/ROS/Installation and follow the instruction.

+Then you should follow the following steps:

 * Clone this repository in your machine.